gfurtadoalmeida/study-assembly-x64/notes.md

 ### Instructions

-* String: require that addresses of source and destination operands to be placed in registers RSI (source) and RDI (destination).
+* String: the addresses of source and destination operands must be placed in registers RSI (source) and RDI (destination).
 * MMX and x87 FPU: recommended not to use as they're legacy instructions.

 ### Bridging with Visual C++